Plan your Wi-Fi network with NetSpot Wi-Fi planning tool

 Balance the Load Accordingly

-Smaller or medium-sized businesses usually need less than 24 access points, but bandwidth is to be considered too.
+For effective wireless network planning, smaller or medium-sized businesses usually need less than 24 access points, but bandwidth is to be considered too.
 The proper bandwidth helps with productivity, while the properly managed access points with according load balance are important as well.
-Use centrally-managed wireless controller appliances to boost network performance and save time.

 When deciding on the type and number of APs to deploy consider the following:

-- how many client devices will be sending and receiving traffic on each SSID at the same time;
+- Simultaneous connections per SSID — How many devices will be sending and receiving traffic at the same time?

 With all the information that you now have about network goals and user categories, it is time to use a planning tool to estimate the number of access points needed and the correct placement for them.

-The WiFi planner will estimate the optimal number of access points and will map the effective placement of the points based on the size of the covered area, types of APs that you have, the type of coverage, etc. You'll be able to see the power levels of transmission and reuse patterns for the channel for both the 5GHz and 2.4GHz bands.
+The WiFi planner will estimate the optimal number of access points and will map the effective placement of the points based on the size of the covered area, types of APs that you have, the type of coverage, etc. You'll be able to see the power levels of transmission.

 To start your predictive site survey using NetSpot, simply follow these steps: